bewuethr/bewuethr.github.io/2022-03-03-infinite-history.md

+---
+summary: >-
+  The first in a series of posts about the perfect Bash history setup, focusing on never losing anything
+---

 # The perfect Bash history setup: infinite history

 This is the first in a series of posts about Bash history configuration.